postpump/postpump.github.io/oregon/index.md

 Gas stations have significant risks of [nonpoint source pollution](https://www.epa.gov/nps/basic-information-about-nonpoint-source-nps-pollution) from the daily leaks and spills of gas dispensers and vehicles visiting stations.
 Handling this runoff is usually managed under stormwater runoff regulation at a federal, state, and municipal level.
 [See the Oregon DEQ Stormwater resource page](https://www.oregon.gov/deq/wq/wqpermits/Pages/MS4-Resources.aspx) for general information.

 In Oregon stormwater discharge is regulated via the [1200-Z industrial stormwater permit](https://www.oregon.gov/deq/wq/wqpermits/Pages/Stormwater-Industrial.aspx).
 However, retail gas stations are not subject to 1200-Z requirements.
-However, notably, motor vehicle parts and storage are required to get permits because of the risk spills and leaks:
+And, notably, motor vehicle parts and storage are required to get permits because of the risk spills and leaks:

 > Schedule E – Sector-Specific Requirements for Industrial Activity Sector M – Motor Vehicle Parts, Used
 > E.M.1 Additional Technology-Based Effluent Limits